 Following encounters in climate change programmes, people in the Dixon Reef area actively demanded implementation of novel techniques in their village community.
-They welcomed the interaction with measures of adaptation, because encounters also bring in new ideas.
+They welcomed the interaction with measures of adaptation, because encounters also raise new ideas.
 Their lives, and this is also apparent in their gardening practices, is characterised by a dualistic view, facing both outward and inward (Hviding 2003).
-Knowing about climate change discourse was felt by them to be a necessity to deal with changes around them.
+Knowing about climate change discourse was felt to be a necessity to deal with changes around them.
 People do not wait for help, but rather take up the opportunities offered.
 However, while they encounter new practices, they continue to follow their own gardening practices.
 Mekem garen is self-determined and thus, according to my interlocutors, also brings self-responsibility.
 If one aspect of life changes, e.g. communal life, so does gardening, as does the environment.
 However, the praxis itself, people want to remain a constant.

 I started with a depiction of worlding practice and then showed how gardening fits into it and how the two influence each other.
-I have argued that apprehending mekem garen as a worlding praxis within the context of encounters in food security programmes also makes us understand the climate change worlding of people living in Dixon Reef.
+I have argued that apprehending mekem garen as a worlding praxis within the context of encounters in food security programmes also helps us to understand the climate change worlding of people living in Dixon Reef.
 My interlocutors' klaemet jenj world is characterised by both temporal and permanent changes, which both affect their community life and vice versa.
-Workshops in their linear approaches projected that climate issues are increasing in severity and explicate this phenomenon as a rupture that might be disruptive to their lives.
-The located adaptation methods are accepted by Dixoners, but rather than being taken on board wholly, they are woven into the flexible praxis of mekem garen and thus into a klaemet jenj world.
+Workshops, in their linear approaches, projected that climate issues are increasing in severity and explicate this phenomenon as a rupture that might be disruptive to ni-Vanuatu lives.
+The located adaptation methods are received with interest by the many ni-Vanuatu horticulturalists I have worked with over the years.
+However, rather than being taken on board wholly, such methods are woven into the flexible praxis of mekem garen and thus into their klaemet jenj worlds.
 Practices such as fishing or gathering shellfish are, like mekem garen, part of both everyday life and food supply.
 The way in which those practices of the sea, or water in the broadest sense, constitute 'worlding practices' could thus itself be a topic of further research.
-In other places in Vanuatu, smallscale fishing and the creation of marine spaces play a greater role than in Dixon Reef (cf. Calandra 2017).
+In other places in Vanuatu, small-scale fishing and the creation of marine spaces play a greater role than in Dixon Reef (cf. Calandra 2017).
 In the context of climate change, the national government emphasises 'conservation', i.e. preserving what is available (Westoby et al. 2020).
 In Dixon Reef and Siviri, people formulate their view of the sea as something that is "always there" and gives them what they need, although only seasonally.
-However, fish and shellfish constitute variety rather than staples in the diet of the villagers and in their view their work evolves around their horticulturalist practices.
+However, fish and shellfish constitute variety rather than staples in the diet of the villagers and in their view, their work evolves around their horticulturalist practices.